 Even the most prepared, vigilant people can still make mistakes and/or witness loved ones struggling.

-No matter what happened to you, the Los Angeles DUI defense team at here at the Kraut Law Group is here to answer your questions and provide a free and confidential consultation.
+No matter what happened to you, the Los Angeles DUI defense team at here at the Kraut Criminal & DUI Lawyers is here to answer your questions and provide a free and confidential consultation.
 Attorney Kraut is a respected former Los Angeles City prosecutor.

 If police arrested you for Los Angeles DUI, you may feel scared and confused.
 Contact Harvard Law School educated, ex-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 We’re located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.